Using the Javascript SDK

 Handling a Successful Checkout

 In most cases, you will want the shopper to end up in your storefront's order received (or "thank you") page when they finish their checkout.
 To handle what happens after a checkout has been completed you can supply the onSuccess callback to the checkout object.
-It is a function that accepts a single argument which is the ID of the order that was placed on your platform after the shopper's checkout.
+The callback receives three arguments: the order ID, any metadata you set, and order details.

 const simplerCheckout = Simpler.checkout({